 I also make it my responsibility to check the weather forecast before the wedding.
 If it is expected to rain, I will inform my clients and alternative plans can be made.
-I can suggest other options for shooting indoors at different beautiful locations.
+I can suggest other options for wedding photography in undercover locations in Melbourne.

 What happens if you do not show up on the wedding day for any reason?

 I can proudly say that I have never missed a wedding in over 10 years of shooting wedding photos.
 I always prepare myself, If I feel I might be ill when the date is close, I get plenty of rest and possibly line up an extra assistant to help with shooting on the day.

 Fortunately all had been good so far and I have had to use my emergency plan, but if there is a really serious reason why I might not be able to come for the wedding, there are two amazing photographers who I have personally trained in my style and approach who would be able to seamlessly step into the role.
 Alternatively, I have worked and socialised in the business long enough to know many other proficient wedding photographers I can contact on your behalf.

 In my experience, if you have a back up plan, you rarely need to use it!
 Which is why you’ll find me with double items for most of my equipment and always traveling with a physical map as well as a GPS!